 We take a highly quality-conscious approach to WordPress development.
 For example, we avoid ready-made themes like the plague, and we carefully select the few plugins that we are comfortable with adding to our websites.
 In our experience, it is something of a lottery to place your trust in plugins developed and maintained by third parties, so our customers only ever receive the plugins that have made it through our stringent screening process.
 Take a look at our starter theme, which we have made openly available for the community to use.

-The price level for a typical online service project for us is usually between EUR 10,000 and EUR 30,000 (exc.
+The price level for a typical WordPress project for us is usually between EUR 20,000 and EUR 40,000 (excl.
 VAT), including site design and technical implementation.
-We have also built WordPress projects worth over EUR 50,000.
+We have also built more complex WordPress projects worth over EUR 50,000 and much simpler ones around EUR 10 000.
 The monthly costs of maintenance and further development average a couple of hundred euros.

 Which expenses should be taken into consideration when developing with WordPress?

 Building a website is always a project that requires a certain investment in hiring an expert team.
+This means most of the project cost comes from the actual work costs.
 Alongside the development of the site, there are also certain running costs that should be budgeted.

 Plugins and licensing fees